SuzukiHonoka/Text_Finder/README.md

 ```

 ## Requirement
-The colored output only works on bash env which means you may only see the correct output on the well-prepared output env.
+The colored output only works on ANSI supported env which means you may only see the correct output on the well-prepared env.